majek/idea/site/027-callbacks/main.md

 [callbacks](https://en.wikipedia.org/wiki/Callbacks).

-It's just a programming style, not a big deal usually, but it becomes an issue when a platform forces you to *only* use the callback style.
+It's just a programming style, not a big deal usually, but it becomes an issue when a platform forces you to use *only* the callback style.
 I'm talking about you, JavaScript.

-In my opinion people forget an important point about in the discussion about callbacks.
+In my opinion people forget an important point in the discussion about callbacks.

 ##It's not about what you can and can't code using callbacks - we're all
 ##working with turing-complete languages so, it's possible to express